 - dry eyes

-You may also experience red, itching, swollen, heavy, painful or irritated eyelids, bleeding, crusty eyelids, inflammation of the eye, sensitivity to light, blurred vision, tired eyes, tearing, swelling of the eye, double vision, drooping eyelid(s) and abnormal growth of eyelashes.
+You may also experience red, itching, swollen, heavy, painful or irritated eyelids, bleeding, crusty eyelids, inflammation of the eye, sensitivity to light, blurred vision, tired eyes, tearing, corneal erosion, swelling of the eye, double vision, drooping eyelid(s), sunken eyes (eyes appear more inset) and abnormal growth of eyelashes.